Student of the Month is natural leader, mentor

 Each month of the school year, Heartland presents an outstanding student from one of these schools with a recognition certificate and small token, and advertisements announcing the winning student air on KJAM Radio.
 Officials from each participating school nominate students for the award.

-This is the ninth year Heartland and KJAM have teamed up to offer this program.
+This is the eleventh year Heartland and KJAM have teamed up to offer this program.